Icinga/icingaweb2-module-director/doc/82-Changelog.md

 * FEATURE: Users equipped with related permissions can toggle "Show SQL" in the GUI
 * FEATURE: A Service Set can now be assigned to multiple hosts at once #1281
 * FEATURE: Commands can now be filtered by usage (#1480)
+* FEATURE: Show usage of Commands over templates and objects (#335)
 * FIX: Don't suggest Command templates where Commands are required (#1414)
 * FIX: Do not allow to delete Commands being used by other objects (#1443)